-Mr. Janse van Rensburg, acting Chairman for the meeting confirmed that the appointment of Deloitte & Touche was recommended by the Audit Committee Meeting.
-The proposal was accepted by the attendees at the AGM and Deloitte & Touche was re-appointed for the ensuing year.
+Mr. Janse van Rensburg informed the members in attendance that the Audit Committee proposed and recommended the re-appointment of Deloitte & Touche at the 11 April 2019 Audit Committee Meeting.
+The proposal was accepted by the attendees and Deloitte & Touche was re-appointed for the ensuing year.

-PROPOSED: Mr. C van Wyk SECONDED: Mr. I van der Walt
+PROPOSED: Mr. J van der Walt SECONDED: Ms. P Fiddes